 DNS Server Installation is successfully completed, click on Close.

-Now we will configure our DNS Server.
-Click on Tools in the upper right corner of Server Manager and click on DNS in the drop-down list.
+So, the server role of the DNS server is installed.
+Now you can configure your DNS Server.
+To run DNS server management tools, click on Tools in the upper right corner of Server Manager and click on DNS in the drop-down list.

 Select your server on the left side of DNS Manager window to open zone list.